intelops/capten-templates/CONTRIBUTION.md

 3. infra
 4. tekton-samples

-**Note:** Argocd apps sub-directory in each directory will manage deployment of the same directory which is watched by a main app.
+**Note:** Argocd apps sub-directory in each directory will manage deployment of the same directory.
+The argocd apps sub-directory will be watched by a main app.

 1. cicd:
   - tekton-cluster-tasks -> Custom tekton tasks are given here.
 You can add new ones as required